 Though those shows were “all the rage” back then, his answer to those aforementioned questions was a shocking no.

-“Well, why not?” the frustrated nun shot back, asking the same question we were all wondering.
+“Well, why not?
+Why can’t you watch TV?” the frustrated nun shot back, asking the same question we were all wondering.

-“She says that TV is full brainwashing that’s far too corruptive for an impressionable mind like mine,” Dylan replied.
+“She says that TV is full brainwashing that’s far too corruptive for impressionable minds,” Dylan replied.

 We all knew Dylan’s mom.
-She worked as an English teacher in our school – she instructed us to read everything from Shakespeare sonnets and Robert Frost poems to The Giver and Bridge to Terabithia.
+She worked as an English teacher in our school.
+She was a bibliophile who instructed us to read everything from Shakespeare sonnets to Robert Frost poems.
+Under her wing, we read classic novels such as The Giver and Bridge to Terabithia.
 She made us watch old-school musicals such as My Fair Lady, The Music Man, and South Pacific.

 “Well, it’s just the news!
 Surely your mother could let you watch the news, no?”
 The nun told Dylan.

 “I’m not even allowed to watch the news,” Dylan replied sheepishly.

 The surly nun sighed and changed the assignment to a prompt that everyone could do – Dylan included.

 So here’s the thing – back in the day, we all wore school uniforms so I never saw any of my classmates’ fashion styles, let alone Dylan’s.

 But at that time, outside of private school, I saw boys draping themselves in FUBU, Sean John, and Rocawear while girls sashayed in Juicy Couture, Von Dutch, and Hollister.